Reselling Information: The Challenge of Information Resales

 \subsection{Preliminary Results}

-We first fix a trading function $\alpha$, and given that, we derive continuation values and prices corresponding to Nash Bargaining.
-This trading function may be inconsistent with Nash Bargaining in that we do not impose \eqref{Equation-NB1} of \Cref{Definition-NashBargaining}.\footnote{Thus the trading function could be compelling pairs to trade (resp. not trade) even if their joint surplus from trading is below (resp. above) that from not trading.} This intermediate step of deriving Nash Bargaining prices and continuation values that emerge from any trading function is useful for our subsequent results.
+We first fix a trading function $\alpha$, and given that, we derive continuation values and prices that are conditionally consistent with Rational Expectations and Nash Bargaining.
+This trading function may be inconsistent with Nash Bargaining in that we do not impose \Cref{Equation-AgreementDecisions}: the trading function could be compelling pairs to trade (resp. not trade) even if their joint surplus from trading is below (resp. above) that from not trading.
+This intermediate step of deriving prices and continuation values for arbitrary trading decision rules is useful for our subsequent results.

-Given a trading function $\alpha$, we say that link $ij$ is \emph{active} when the set of informed players is $M$ if $\alpha(i,j,M)=1$.
-In other words, if $i\in M$ and $j\notin M$, then when players $i$ and $j$ have a trading opportunity, they trade information so that their behavior induces a transition of the set of informed players from $M$ to $M\cup \{j\}$.
+Given a trading function $\alpha$, we say that link $ij$ is \emph{active} when the set of informed agents is $M$ if $\alpha(i,j,M)=A_I$.
+In other words, if $i\in M$ and $j\notin M$, then when agents $i$ and $j$ have a trading opportunity, they trade information so that their behavior induces a transition of the set of informed agents from $M$ to $M\cup \{j\}$.
+By convention, for any active link $ij$, $i$ will be the informed agent.

-\begin{proposition} For any trading function $\alpha$, the following hold: \begin{enumerate}[nolistsep] \item There exist unique prices consistent with Rational Expectations and sellers receiving a share of surplus equal to $w$. \item If for every proper subset $M' \subset A \setminus M$, there is more than one active link in state $M \cup M'$, then for all links $ij$ that are active in state $M$, $p(i, j, M) \rightarrow 0$ as $\Delta \rightarrow 0$. \item If for some state $M$, there is only one active link $ij$, then
+\begin{proposition} For any trading function $\alpha$, the following hold: \begin{enumerate}[nolistsep] \item There exist unique prices consistent with Rational Expectations and Nash Bargaining. \item If for every proper subset $M' \subset A \setminus M$, there is more than one active link in state $M \cup M'$, then for all links $ij$ that are active in state $M$, $p(i, j, M) \rightarrow 0$ as $\Delta \rightarrow 0$. \item If for some state $M$, there is only one active link $ij$, then

 \end{enumerate} \end{proposition}